 Mel, over at Le Coin De Mel kicked off proceedings yesterday by sharing her recipe for chicken brined in gin (yes you did read that correctly, and having tried this amazing way of preparing chicken at River Cottage recently I can assure you it is divine).

-Tomorrow you will find another very free from recipe suitable for a Christmas buffer over on The Intolerant Gourmand’s blog and she will direct you to where you will find the following day’s delights.
+Tomorrow you will find another recipe suitable for a gluten free Christmas buffer over on The Intolerant Gourmand’s blog and she will direct you to where you will find the following day’s delights.

 Within the next two weeks you should have enough dishes to create a feast fit for anyone, without having the worry about the dreaded ‘dietary requirements’, allowing you to relax and have fun at your Christmas gathering.

 Tip number one…don’t over work the dough for the breadsticks.

 Once it has come together in a dough, shape it and bake it.